Nigeria and Cameroon rekindle rivalry in Norway as Arna-Bjornar battle Valerenga | Goal.com

 Last year, the Nigerian shone in Ghana as the Super Falcons defeated the Indomitable Lionesses in the semi-final before pipping South Africa in the final to win the African Women's Cup of Nations title.

-However, Nchout starred against the Democratic Republic of the Congo as Cameroon reached the fourth round of the Tokyo 2020 Olympic Games Qualifiers earlier this month, but Ebere's Nigeria suffered defeat in what was their third clash in a row against Cote d'Ivoire.
+However, Nchout starred against the Democratic Republic of the Congo as Cameroon reached the fourth round of the Tokyo 2020 Olympic Games Qualifiers earlier this month, but Ebere's Nigeria suffered a third successive defeat after a loss to Cote d'Ivoire.

 On head-to-head comparisons, Arna has won on five of eight occasions they faced Valerenga at home, while the visitors are unbeaten in their last three meetings with the hosts since 2017.